hybridsjs/hybrids/docs/router/typescript.md

 ## Common Pitfalls

-When you create an import cycle, where views import each other, you can get an error like this:
+When you create an import cycle where views import each other, you can get an error like this:

 > MyView implicitly has type 'any' because it does not have a type annotation and is referenced directly or indirectly in its initializer

-It happens because the `stack` option or the template body can direct or indirect reference to itself.
+This happens because the `stack` option or the template body can directly or indirectly reference itself.
 If so, you must define your view outside of the `define` function and then use it with the default export:

 ```typescript
 import { define, html, router, Component } from "hybrids";